Deep1454/EventBooking_101/README.md

 - Rooms: Contains details of rooms available for booking.
 - Events: Manages event data linked to room bookings.
 - Approvals: Record approval statuses and details related to events.
-- Bookings: Current status of the booking.
+- Bookings: Tracks the status of bookings and reservations.